Transformation of Terex Cranes Will Provide Focus & Growth

 Terex Tower Cranes

 Marco Gentilini – Vice President & General Manager, is heading up Terex Tower Cranes, to include Flat Top, Luffing Jib, Hammerhead and Self-Erecting tower cranes manufactured at its Fontanafredda facility, in north-eastern Italy.
 Terex Tower Cranes work on some of the most formidable jobsites around the world and provide strong performance due to rugged set up and advanced technology.
-Identifying a particular room for expansion in Self-Erecting cranes, Gentilini says, “We have appointed Nicola Castenetto to lead the product development, strategic planning, sales, and post-sales activities of Self-Erecting cranes.
+Lee Maynard, Global Sales Director of Tower Cranes leads the sales team in executing commercial strategy for Tower Cranes and identifying opportunities to grow marketshare globally.
+Identifying a particular room for expansion in Self-Erecting cranes, Gentilini says, “We have appointed Nicola Castenetto to lead the lead the product development, strategic planning, sales, and post-sales activities of Self-Erecting cranes.
 Nicola has been with us for 15 years and is ideally suited to strengthening the relationship with our existing partners while opening new markets, countries where in the past, Self-Erecting cranes have not been so present.
 Commercial expansion, in terms of new markets, channel development and expanding our distribution network is a key focus.
 Along with Nicola’s appointment we also have dedicated engineering team to lead product development, and a brand-new facility that will concentrate on the manufacture of self-erecting cranes.
 It’s an exciting time for this arm of our business and these investments show that we believe in the product and are committed to growing it.”

 Terex Rough Terrain Cranes